Opt out of Having a Profile Page

 Added Sonja as a watcher.
 We need to settle some conceptual questions about what it means to be a Commons member etc before we can start thinking too concretely about UX strategies for profile visibility.

-#4 Updated by Raymond Hoh about 1 year ago
+#4 Updated by Raymond Hoh over 1 year ago

 I'd like to tackle this one.

 We can add a setting under a user's "Settings > General" or "Settings > Profile Visibility" page.

 If the user sets their profile page to private, what should be displayed when a user tries to access a private profile?